partiallyordered/postman-migration/Proposal.md

 2. A suite of tests for developers and testers to run against Mojaloop interactively.
 3. A suite of tests to run in CI environments.

-#### Implementation
-- TODO: why was Postman selected? better than Cucumber or something? flexible?

 ### Jest

 #### What is Jest?